TFJ2021/TFJ2021/README.md

 ₪ I'm a Linux (Zorin OS) user

-₪ I'm a JetBrains lover (their IDEs are great (even if they are sometimes slow))
+₪ I'm a JetBrains lover (their IDEs are great (even if they are slow sometimes))

 ₪ Fun fact: The world’s oldest cat lived to 38 years and three days old